Curbside Bulk Brush Collection

-The city will provide free curbside residential brush collection for tree and shrub branches each year beginning in mid-May.
+The City provides free curbside residential brush collection for tree and shrub branches each year beginning in mid-May.

 Brush must be properly prepared and meet the following specifications: